 • Relatively simple tax compliance.

 • You can get lots of support for free off of other companies and websites, services like Servium are useful for IT issues within your business.
+There are loads of other things that you need to consider when it comes to your business though.
+For example, who is going to hosting your website?
+If this is something that you are unsure about then you should see post here.

 • A good choice for solo artists and band leaders.
 Many solo artists initially operate as sole proprietors and graduate to a different business entity, when appropriate.